-However, domestic income earned by non-resident entities that is not attributable to branches and PEs will be taxed at 32% FY 2020.
-Onwards the nominal rate of the year will be applied (31% for 2021 and 30% for 2022)
+However, domestic income earned by non-resident entities that is not attributable to branches and PEs will be taxed at 32% for FY 2020.
+Onwards, the nominal rate of the year will be applied (31% for FY 2021 and 30% for FY 2022).

 WHT returns do not need to be filed where there are no taxes to declare or pay.

 WHT returns filed on a non-payment basis will be treated as not filed, except if the filer has a refundable tax credit balance equal to or higher than two times the outstanding payment.
 A six-month deadline applies for the taxpayer to apply the offsetting of the credit balance.
 Otherwise, late filing penalties will apply.